shadji/emotionalanalysis/README.md

     linkStyle default stroke:#333,stroke-width:2px,fill:none

 ```
+**Visualization of the emotional detection flow in this demo project: capturing video, detecting faces, predicting emotions, and displaying results in real time.**

 ## Features
 - **Face Detection**: Uses the BlazeFace model to detect faces in the video stream.
 - **Emotion Prediction**: Uses a TFLite model to classify emotions into four categories: Happy, Neutral, Sad, and Surprise.